helio/blender-addon/README.md

 To create a new release:
 1. update the version number in `__init__.py`
-2. create a new tag (following semver).
+2. create a new release with a tag (following semver).
+Important: It needs to be a GitHub release, a tag alone is not enough.
 3. The GitHub action will automatically upload an appropriate release archive once the tag is there.

 ## Credits